4711th Air Defense Wing

 The 4711th Air Defense Wing is a discontinued United States Air Force organization.
 Its last assignment was with the 30th Air Division of Air Defense Command (ADC) at Selfridge Air Force Base, Michigan, where it was discontinued in 1956.
-It was established in 1952 at Presque Isle Air Force Base, Maine as the 4711th Defense Wing in a general reorganization of Air Defense Command (ADC), which replaced wings responsible for a base with wings responsible for a geographical area.
+It was established in 1952 at Presque Isle Air Force Base, Maine as the 4711th Defense Wing in a general reorganization of ADC, which replaced wings responsible for a base with wings responsible for a geographical area.

-It assumed control of several fighter Interceptor squadrons that had been assigned to the 23d Fighter-Interceptor Wing, including two Air National Guard squadrons mobilized for the Korean War.
+It assumed control of several fighter interceptor squadrons that had been assigned to the 23d Fighter-Interceptor Wing, including two Air National Guard squadrons mobilized for the Korean War.
 In early 1953 it also was assigned six radar squadrons in Maine, Vermont, and New York and its dispersed fighter squadrons combined with colocated air base squadrons into air defense groups.
 The wing was redesignated as an air defense wing in 1954.
 In 1956, as ADC prepared to implement the Semi-Automatic Ground Environment (SAGE) air defense system, the wing lost its combat components and moved to Selfridge, where it was discontinued.

 History

-The wing was organized as the 4711th Defense Wing at the beginning of February 1952 at Presque Isle AFB, Maine as part of a major reorganization of ADC responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
-The wing assumed operational control and the air defense mission of fighter squadrons formerly assigned to the inactivating 23d Fighter-Interceptor Wing (FIW).
-The 74th Fighter-Interceptor Squadron (FIS) and 74th FIS, flying North American F-86 Sabre aircraft were at Presque Isle, while the 101st FIW's 132d FIS, flying Lockheed F-80 Shooting Stars was at Dow AFB, Maine, and the 134th FIS, flying World War II era North American F-51 Mustangs was at Burlington Municipal Airport, Vermont.
+The wing was organized as the 4711th Defense Wing at the beginning of February 1952 at Presque Isle Air Force Base, Maine as part of a major reorganization of ADC responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
+The wing assumed operational control and the air defense mission of fighter squadrons formerly assigned to the inactivating 23d Fighter-Interceptor Wing.
+The 74th Fighter-Interceptor Squadron and 75th Fighter-Interceptor Squadron (FIS), flying North American F-86 Sabre aircraft were at Presque Isle, while the 101st Fighter-Interceptor Wing's 132d Fighter-Interceptor Squadron, flying Lockheed F-80 Shooting Stars was at Dow Air Force Base, Maine, and the 134th Fighter-Interceptor Squadron, flying World War II era North American F-51 Mustangs was at Burlington Municipal Airport, Vermont.
 The two dispersed squadrons were federalized Air National Guard (ANG) squadrons that had been attached to the 23rd FIW.
-The 27th FIS at Griffiss AFB, another F-86 squadron, was transferred to the wing from direct assignment to Eastern Air Defense Force.
+The 27th Fighter-Interceptor Squadron at Griffiss Air Force Base, another F-86 squadron, was transferred to the wing from direct assignment to Eastern Air Defense Force.
 The support elements of the 23rd FIW's 23rd Air Base Group and 23rd Maintenance & Supply Group were replaced at Presque Isle by an air base squadron and air base squadrons were activated at Presque Isle and Burlington to support the fighter squadrons at those bases.
 The wing's mission was to train and maintain tactical units in a state of readiness to intercept and destroy enemy aircraft attempting to penetrate the air defense system in the Northeastern United States.